Regististration 1193469

 -

-Peer support and community outreach can dramatically improve help-seeking behaviour in at-risk youth.
+Peer support and community engagement improve help-seeking behaviour among at-risk youth.

 Our Response

-At The Life Matters, we’re committed to using data-driven tools to prevent youth self-harm and suicide through:
+The Life Matters works to prevent self-harm and suicide through:

 -